offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Mass of Q is 128Da, 0 experimental spectrum masses are near: \[\]
  * Mass of Y is 163Da, 1 experimental spectrum mass is near: \[162.9\]

 **WHY**: The closer a theoretical spectrum is to an experimental spectrum, the more likely it is that the peptide sequence used to generate that theoretical spectrum is related to the peptide sequence that produced that experimental spectrum.
 However, before being able to build a theoretical spectrum, a list of potential amino acids need to be inferred from the experimental spectrum.
+In addition to the 20 proteinogenic amino acids, there are many other non-proteinogenic amino acids that may be part of the peptide.

-This operation infers a list of potential amino acid masses, which can be mapped to amino acids themselves (e.g. 114 maps to N).
+This operation infers a list of potential amino acid masses, which can be mapped back to amino acids themselves.

 **ALGORITHM**: